ColinWttt/godot-rust-book-chinese/src/toolchain/godot-version.md

 version, and bump it when you find yourself needing more recent features.

-## Selecting the API version in gdext
+## Selecting the API version in godot-rust

-Now that the _why_ part is clarified, let's get into _how_ you can choose the API version in gdext.
+Now that the _why_ part is clarified, let's get into _how_ you can choose the Godot API version.

-### 默认版本
+### Default version

-By default, gdext uses the **current minor release** of Godot 4, with patch 0.
+By default, godot-rust uses the **current minor release** of Godot 4, with patch 0.
 This ensures that it can be run with all Godot patch versions for that minor release.

-Example: if the current release is Godot 4.3.5, then gdext will use API version 4.3.0.
+Example: if the current release is Godot 4.3.5, then godot-rust will use API version 4.3.0.

 ### Lower minor version